mkopec/psb_status/README.md

 PSB prevents the user from using their own firmware on (thus taking full ownership of) their own devices.

+As a technology, PSB has considerable security benefits, by rooting trust in physical one-time fuses inside the CPU itself.
+However, computer vendors fuse the processors to their own secret keys, making it impossible for the user to replace them.
+If the vendor stops updating your firmware or adds hostile features such as whitelists, you're out of luck and can't do anything about it.

 This list aims to document which devices do or do not allow the user the freedom to run their own code, allowing users to make informed purchasing decisions.